opentofu/opentofu/internal/encryption/keyprovider/README.md

 ### The key provider

 The heart of your key provider is... well, your key provider.
 It has two functions: to create a decryption key and to create an encryption key.
-If your key doesn't change, these two are the same.
+If your key doesn't change, these two keys can be the same.
 However, if you generate new keys every time, you should provide the old key as the decryption key and the new key as the encryption key.
 If you need to pass along data to help with recreating the decryption key, you can use the metadata for that.

 ### The output